Elastic recoil detection: Practical importance of depth resolution

-Influence of Energy Broadening on a Recoil spectrum
+Influence of energy broadening on a recoil spectrum

-Straggling: Energy loss of particle in a dense medium is statistical in nature due to a large number of individual collisions between the particle and sample.
+Straggling is energy loss of particle in a dense medium is statistical in nature due to a large number of individual collisions between the particle and sample.
 Thus the evolution of an initially mono energetic and mono directional beam leads to dispersion of energy and direction.
 The resulting statistical energy distribution or deviation from initial energy is called energy straggling.
 Energy straggling data are plotted as a function of depth in the material.

-Theories of energy straggling : Energy straggling distribution is divided into three domains depending on the ratio of ΔE i.e., ΔE /E where ΔE is the mean energy loss and E is the average energy of the particle along the trajectory.
+The energy distribution of straggling is divided into three domains depending on the ratio of ΔE i.e., ΔE /E where ΔE is the mean energy loss and E is the average energy of the particle along the trajectory.